Small- to medium-sized funds have become collateral damage in an "imperfect" model for super industry levies, a financial institution has said.

 “We acknowledge that current government policies aim to encourage mergers of super funds to reduce fees for members.
 However, we believe that there is more work to be done in the meantime to ensure that members of smaller funds do not continue to pay more than their fair share,” he said.

 Webb also raised concern around the funding allocation for the Gateway Network Governance Body (GNGB) – which governs the Superannuation Transmission Network (STN).
-According to him, it was not sufficient to prepare the organisation for the investment that will be required to manage with new Payday Super requirements.
+According to him, it was not sufficient to prepare the organisation for the investment that will be required to manage with new payday super requirements.

-“The levies attributable to the GNGB is forecast to increase by just $100,000,” Webb detailed.
+“The levies attributable to the GNGB [are] forecast to increase by just $100,000,” Webb said.

 “However, in addition to an increased focus on cyber threats and data security, the GNGB also oversees the work undertaken by the STN in preparation for Payday Super.
 This crucial work does not appear to have been factored into this.
 We would have expected to see around a five-fold increase in this funding.”